AminTaheri23/Score-based-Face-Quality-Assessment-FQA/README.md

 ## Important
 this implementaion is not complete yet.

-Main file name is : fqa_score.py
+Main file name is fqa_score.py and you can go to the fqa directory to access codes.

 ## FQA score
 this script will train a stacked auto encoders on 4 kind of features,